-- 1.5.4.
-When a family that was not an elderly or disabled family becomes an elderly or disabled family; and - 1.5.5.
-When a family's disability expense allowance increases. - 1.6.
+1.5.4.
+When a family that was not an elderly or disabled family becomes an elderly or disabled family.

+- 1.6.
 Hardship of Families Paying Flat Rent.
 When families who have elected to pay flat rent experience certain hardships, they are eligible for a reduction of rent to an income-based rent.
 The Housing Department will adjust the rent in the following circumstances: - 1.6.1.
 The family has experienced a verified loss in income because of changed circumstances, including loss of reduction of employment, death in the family, or reduction in or loss of earnings or other assistance. - 1.6.2.
 The family has experienced a verified increase in expenses because of changed circumstances such as increased medical costs, childcare, transportation, education or similar items. - 1.7.
 Interim increases for Residents of Sunnyslope Manor and Fillmore Gardens will only be processed if there is an increase in income of \$200 or more per month. - 2.
 Although all changes are required to be reported in writing within thirty (30) days, an interim will not be processed due to: - 2.1.
 Changes in income because of annual cost-of-living increases to Social Security or SSI. - 2.2.
 Increases in salary. - 2.3.
 Changes in jobs that result in a higher income. - 2.4.
-Changes in unearned income sources. - 3.
+Changes in unearned income sources. - 2.5.
+Increases in household income which occur within the last three (3) months of the certification period. - 2.6.
+Decreases in household income that are less than ten percent (10%) of the family's adjusted annual income. - 3.
 Failure to accurately report all changes within 30 days will be handled in accordance with guidelines in ACOP Section 20.6.